By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 3.7.2.
 Filtering HealthWorker

-command allows users to display only HealthWorker
+The filter command allows users to display only HealthWorker or Request

-whose fields matches the <parameter>
+whose fields matches the <parameter> specified in the filter command.

 Format: filter healthworker/h/1 <prefix>/<parameter> [<prefix/<parameter>]